FrozenSoda/SteelQuiz/README.md

 ### Automatic updates
 SteelQuiz automatically searches for, and offers to download and install updates.
 You only need to click one button to update.
 It is recommended to always install all available updates, as they often contain important bug fixes and improvements.
-**Note:** SteelQuiz might automatically install important updates without asking, if the update is considered especially important.
+**Note:** SteelQuiz might automatically install important updates without asking, if it is considered necessary.
 &NewLine;
 &NewLine;
 &NewLine;